trendless/phanpy_ynh/doc/DESCRIPTION.md

 ### Third-party services

 Inline (and live) translation feature connects to <https://translang.phanpy.social>.
-It's optional for the **user** to activate this feature.
+It's optional for the **user** to activate this feature and can be changed to a diferent instance at install time

 ## YNH Forum